ellieyhyang/wikiPageClassification/data/README.md

-### Dataset for training and testing the model in a local machine
+### Small dataset for training and testing the classifiers in a local machine